cpg314/ltapiserv-rs/README.md

   -h, --help                       Print help
 ```

-The return code will be `1` if any error is detected.
+- The return code will be `1` if any error is detected.
 The server address can be configured through the `LTAPI_SERVER` environment variable.
+- If `pandoc` is installed, the client can use it to convert input files into plain text.

 The client uses [miette](https://docs.rs/miette/latest/miette/index.html) to get a nice graphical reporting of the errors: